Microsofts Private Folder 1.0 lets users store files in an

 personal files,” Microsoft said on its Web site.

 To use Private Folder 1.0, users must be running Windows

 XP Home Edition, Professional Edition or Media Center Edition with SP2.
 Users

 must also run their machines through Microsofts antipiracy system the Windows

 But is such an easily installed, unrecoverable,

 password-protect folder a benefit or hazard?
-As an former college professor ofmine said, "it depends".
+As an former college professor of

 Private Folder 1.0 isnt Microsofts first encryption offering.

 Encrypting File System (EFS) gives Windows 2000 and Windows XP users the

 ability to secure folders on NTFS volumes.
 This can be a handy tool for the